necopinus/necopinus.xyz/photography/2018-06-22-red-dragonfly.md

 photographer:: Nathan Acks
 date:: 2018-06-22

-A red dragonfly in my folks’ front yard in Boise, Idaho.
+A red dragonfly in my folks' front yard in Boise, Idaho.